 - Send product data to someone: Sometimes it happens that you need to send your product data with every detail to someone.
 Exporting your WooCommerce products comes in handy in such cases.
 You can export the data in a CSV file and send it to the recipient so they can check all the details about your products.

 - Creating backup while updating your website: Another case where you need to export WooCommerce products.
 While updating your website, you can’t predict everything will go well.
 And the last thing you want is to lose any of your data.
 So to make sure you don’t lose your product data, you must export it as a backup.

 Those were not the only cases.
-Many necessities occur where you need to export your WooCommerce product data.
+Many necessities occur when you need to export your WooCommerce product data.
 I can’t explain each one here.
 But the things are clear, I guess.

 So, let us jump to the next point that is…

 What Are The Different Formats For Exporting Products?